vix-labs/.github/profile/README.md

 # VIX Labs

-**We build Web3 - from client roadmaps to passion projects.**
+**We build Web3**

 Welcome to the official GitHub presence of **VIX Labs**, a full-service Web3 solutions provider and internal innovation lab.
-We're a collective of developers, strategists, and technologists building the future of blockchain—both for clients and ourselves.
+We're a collective of developers, strategists, and technologists building the future of blockchain, both for clients and ourselves.

 ## What We Do